-- Do not be disorganized or uninformed.
+- 1. Do not be disorganized or uninformed.
 Prepare your presentation or points in advance. - 2.
 Establish a cooperative effort with the Stabilizer; avoid overstating what can be realistically accomplished to achieve the objective. - 3.
 Be patient and responsive.
 Take time to listen.
 Offer thoughts from your own situation and experiences. - 4.
 Do not rush presentation of your ideas and thoughts.
 Clearly define how and what you can contribute to the relationship, process or outcome. - 5.
-Affirm the individual, address the facts or issue.
-If you agree easily, look for potential areas of future dissatisfaction.
-If you disagree, be careful of hurt feelings.
-Any comments may be perceived to be personal. - 6.
-Spend time with Stabilizers as individuals.
+Affirm the individual; address the facts or issue.
+If you disagree with them, own your perceptions, and do not make it about them.
+Negative comments may be perceived as personal. - Spend time with Stabilizers as individuals.
 Give attention to their personal situations, families and interests.